Skip to Content

 Best Plants For Butterfly Gardens

-Choose these easy-care, drought-tolerant, and generally deer resistant plants for a simple butterflies garden design.
+Choose these easy-care, drought-tolerant, and generally deer resistant plants for a simple butterfly garden design.

-A butterfly garden provides beauty not just in its flowers, but in the fluttering, hovering and dancing butterflies it attracts.
-Butterfly gardens attract butterflies through the use of annuals, perennials, and shrubs butterflies love.
+A butterfly garden provides beauty not just in its flowers, but in the fluttering, hovering, and dancing butterflies it attracts.
+Butterfly gardens attract butterflies through the use of annuals, perennials, and shrubs that butterflies love.

 This shrub grows in an ungainly manner: it sprawls and is best for a natural-looking garden.
 Many gardeners choose the butterfly bush as the focal point in the butterfly garden since it will indeed act like a butterfly magnet and attract copious butterflies to the garden.